ossec/ossec-docs/docs/manual/output/syslog-output.rst

 =========================

 Syslog output allows an OSSEC manager to send the OSSEC alerts to one or more syslog servers.
+OSSEC also supports sending alerts via cef, json, and to Splunk.

 Configuration options
 ---------------------